In our clinics, we use the 4th generation 2022 model state-of-the-art Excimer Laser systems.

 Online Remotely Controlled Robotic System

-Since the Excelsius M7 H series Excimer Laser is controlled by an online remote control, more than one eye surgeon and laser engineer can connect to the laser eye surgery online and contribute to the success of the surgery by participating in the operation.
-The pre-operative calibration and settings of the Excelsius M7 H series Excimer Laser Device can be monitored online and remotely by our experienced engineers, and all technical parameters are approved before the surgery.
+Since our Excimer Laser is controlled by an online remote control, more than one eye surgeon and laser engineer can connect to the laser eye surgery online and contribute to the success of the surgery by participating in the operation.
+The pre-operative calibration and settings of the Excimer Laser Device can be monitored online and remotely by our experienced engineers, and all technical parameters are approved before the surgery.
 Pre-operative settings and calibrations, which are very important data and video are recorded and the operation is performed with the “0” zero error principle.

-Excelsius M7-H series is the first Excimer Laser in the world with online controlled robotic system.
+Our Excimer Laser has online controlled robotic system.
 Thus, with a single touch of the Excimer Laser, the Robotic control system is activated, without the need for manual intervention or adjustment of the Surgeon, and it is ensured that the Laser head gets closer to the patient’s eyes and is locked without error and the operation is performed in the most accurate position with “0” zero error.

 Dynamic Matrix Algorithm

 Our Excimer Laser is using the innovative dynamic matrix pulse setting to improve the ablation pattern resolution around 0.02mm that makes laser ablation very smooth and precise when the Topo-guided treatment is applied.
 Fractional ablation is our approach of treating the whole treatment zone in a combined spherocylindrical pattern from the begining, increasing the refractive correction over time.